Counselor resources

 • Additional comments

-Not only does this style of letter save time, but a majority of admissions officers also prefer it.
+Not only does this style of letter save time, but most admissions officers also prefer it.

-To download a template of the organized narrative letter of recommendation, scroll down to the form on this page.
+To download a template for a letter of recommendation for a student, scroll down to the form on this page.
 To learn more about the organized narrative style, check out this video in the Cialfo community.
 If you aren’t a Community member yet, sign up - membership is open to all high school counselors who use Cialfo.

 We are thankful to Trevor Rusert, Director of College Counseling at Chadwick International School, for his insights into the Organized Narrative letter format.